kariya/brainfuck-hp50g/README.md

 ## Usage
-Copy bin/bfi.hp and data/*.b to HP50g.
+Copy bin/bfi.hp, bin/bfij16.hp and data/*.b to your HP50g.

 Push a string of brainf*ck code(*.b) to the calculator stack.

 Optionally you can push to the stack another string as input.

-Execute the BFI.HP program and you can get the output string on the stack.
+Execute either of the BFI.HP or BFJ16.HP programs and you can get the output string on the stack.

-(See also screenshots in the img/screenshot directory)
+(See also my screenshots in the img/screenshot directory)

 ## Caution
 If brainf*ck code goes to infinite loop, there's no way to interrupt it.